-If a personal or family crisis prevents you from meeting a deadline, you must get a letter from your college registrar (it is a good idea anyway to advise your college registrar if a crisis is interfering with your studies).
-The letter must be placed in a sealed envelope, addressed to the instructor, and submitted when you take the make-up test.
+If a personal or family crisis prevents you from meeting a deadline, you must ask your college registrar to contact me (it is a good idea anyway to advise your college registrar if a crisis is interfering with your studies).
+I must receive an email from your registrar before you write the make-up test or submit the missed assignment.